 It is clear from Genesis 6-8 that God’s love was NOT unconditional, and no matter where people read in the Bible, they are going to find that God’s love is conditional.
 If the Bible is anything, it is the written record of God’s wrath, vengeance, and hate towards those who do not accept and act on the conditions he gives them.
 The gospel message of the Bible is this, Do THIS and thou shalt live.
 Either we do things God’s way or he makes us pay.

 Imagine a person saying, I love my wife, kids, neighbor, friend, et al. Yet, this person afflicts, starves, brutally punishes, and kills those he says he loves.
 Would we not rightly say that this person knows nothing about love?
 Yet, when the Unconditional Love God® does these things, he is given a pass.
 God is right in all he does because God is right.
-As the Apostle Paul in Romans 9 said, many Evangelicals say, How dare you question what God does!
+As the Apostle Paul said in Romans 9, many Evangelicals say, How dare you question what God does!
 He loves because he says he loves!
 End of discussion.

 Shouldn’t we expect God to at least measure up to human standards?
 A person who afflicts, starves, brutally punishes, and kills people knows nothing about love.
 He is likely a sociopath.
 He is not a person any of us would want to have anything to do with.
 Yet, when God acts this way, the Evangelical choir begins to sing, What a Mighty God we Serve, followed by, Our God is an Awesome God.

-The truth is, many Christians are far more loving than the God they profess to worship.
+The truth is this: many Christians are far more loving than the God they profess to worship.
 We all should be very glad that many Christians are more God-like than God himself.
 Imagine what the world would look like if Christians loved what God loved and hated what God hated.
 (Read the Bible for the list of people and behaviors God hates.)

 I realize that most Evangelical readers and many non-Evangelical Christian readers will reject what I have written here.
 They are convinced that God is love, every time, all the time, and he can be nothing but love.
 They even carry it a step further when they naïvely say, not only does God love unconditionally but we are to love everyone unconditionally too.